Polight/lego/README.md

 <script>
   this.setState({
-    firstName: "John",
+    firstName: 'John',
-    lastName: "Doe",
+    lastName: 'Doe',
     registered: false
   });

   this.register = () => {
-    this.state.registered = true;
+    this.state.registered = true
-    this.render(); // update the interface
+    this.render() // update the interface
   };
 </script>
 ```